 Overview of prevailing wage

-The City of Minneapolis enforces federal (Davis-Bacon) prevailing wage rates on its construction projects over $50,000 (not State of MN prevailing wage rates).
+The City of Minneapolis enforces federal (Davis-Bacon) prevailing wage rates on its construction projects over $50,000.
 The City requires payment to workers at least bi-weekly (unless the project is federally funded).
 Review the U.S. Department of Labor wU.S.
 Department Labor for all other information and resources adopted by the City.

 If the City of Minneapolis Prevailing Wage Ordinance applies, General Contractors must:

 - Submit a complete pre-construction book with contractor profile forms for all subcontractors and suppliers.

 - Post the project's prevailing wage decision, additional wage classifications, and the City's non-discrimination poster in an accessible, safe, and visible space on the project site.